Sadettin Saran: Fenerbahçe

 Saran is a member of the High Council of Fenerbahçe S.K. with registration number 9945.
 He took charge in the board as executive of the department of football during the presidency of Aziz Yıldırım.
 His relations with Aziz Yıldırım sharply deteriorated because he did not approve the actions of the president, criticizing him clearly.
 As a result of this, he was illegally dismissed from the board.
 He sued the club for being unfairly expelled.
 Eventually, the Turkish Court concluded that Saran won the 7-year long case.

-On 16 December 2021, Saran stated that he would be a candidate for presidency of Fenerbahçe SK in the future.
+On 16 December 2021, Saran stated that he would be a candidate for presidency of Fenerbahçe S.K. in the future.

-On 30 July 2025, Saran became candidate via "500 Candidate's signature (As needed for Club Charter)" and he became president candidate in upcoming extraordinary elections, for Fenerbahçe SK.
+On 30 July 2025, Saran became candidate via "500 Candidate's signature (As needed for Club Charter)" and he became president candidate in extraordinary elections, for Fenerbahçe SK.

 At the Fenerbahçe Sports Club Extraordinary General Assembly Meeting held on 21 September 2025, 24,732 votes were cast, of which 24,393 were deemed valid.
 Saran became the 38th president of Fenerbahçe with 12,325 votes, while President Ali Koç received 12,068 votes.
 135 blank votes were cast, and 204 votes were deemed invalid.

 Borussia Dortmund

-Saran, who was a shareholder of Borussia Dortmund, one of the Bundesliga teams, sold his shares after the resistance he received from other club members and fans.
+Saran, who was a shareholder of Borussia Dortmund, one of the Bundesliga teams, sold his shares after receiving backlash from club members and fans.

+Use of illegal substances

+On 24 December 2025, during his Fenerbahçe presidency Saran was detained by police after testing positive for illegal drugs, and WhatsApp messages allegedly discussing recreational drug use.
+Saran rejected all accusations and noted that he had "nothing to hide" and would fully cooperate with authorities.
+A day after on 25 December 2025, he was released under judicial condition.